Helpful Co-Parenting and Custody Management Websites

 Co-parenting is often very difficult, especially if you are still in the midst of a contentious divorce, or if you have recently settled an acrimonious divorce or custody battle.
-In response to the reality, several websites have been created by legal professionals, counselors and parents with the goal of helping parents share custody of their children more effectively.
+In response to this reality, several websites have been created by legal professionals, counselors, and parents with the goal of helping parents share custody of their children more effectively.

-Custody management sites offer various features such as: messaging or message boards, calendars, document archives, virtual visitation, picture galleries, schedule notifications and reminders, expense logs, personal diaries, and means for parents to upload important contact information, medical information and school and homework assignments.
-These sites often allow for third parties like attorneys, teachers or judges to have limited access to the information uploaded to the sites.
+Custody management sites offer various features such as: messaging or message boards, calendars, document archives, virtual visitation, picture galleries, schedule notifications and reminders, expense logs, personal diaries, and means for parents to upload important contact information, medical information, and school and homework assignments.
+These sites often allow third parties like attorneys, teachers, or judges to have limited access to the information uploaded to the sites.

 Children may be given limited access to the sites as well for the purpose of scheduling activities or communicating with parents.

 Below is a partial list of co-parenting management sites available.
-Included is the list are the estimated yearly costs, per parent, associated with each site.
+Included in the list are the estimated yearly costs, per parent, associated with each site.